MaelikR/Atom-Simulation-Experimental-Physical-Object-Oriented-Simulator-in-Unity-3D/README.md

 - Create a user-driven sandbox with sliders, toggleable laws, and molecule mutations.
 - Possibly allow networking and players interacting with their own atom fields.

---- (ChatGPTo4 tool PR-text x L!GhT)
+--- (ChatGPTo4 tool PR-Text X L!GhT)
 "Ready to simulate the invisible.
 Let’s turn atoms into art."